 However, it was not long before my dad suddenly passed away and those stored possessions were stolen shortly after.
 Feeling helpless in the U.S., my utmost concern was to recover at least our photo albums.

 Fortunately, my best friend who was living in Canada was able to retrieve the photo albums for me.
 All the other possessions were lost, but that experience taught me to learn to let go and move on.

 Have you ever heard the saying, ‘Expectations lead to disappointments?’
 Well, it’s true.
 According to Or Shahar, if you make an effort and commitment, you will see some change.
 It is not magic, but it works!

 Some choose to do this practice for weight loss, but realistically, this merely serves as a support to lose weight.
 That is why it is essential to connect with your body to be able to listen to what it needs.

-“When it comes to expectations, we hold to disappointments.
-We let ourselves defined by it.
+“When it comes to expectations, we hold on to disappointments.
+We let ourselves be defined by it.
 The more you hold on to it, the more dangerous it can become, because the holding on is what creates the suffering,” said Or Shahar.

 Or Shahar suggests that to start connecting to your body, you must first learn the techniques on how to breathe correctly.
 Doing breathing exercises at a quiet place is recommended.

 Once you are settled in a comfortable position, be aware of your breathing and lengthen your breath as you inhale and exhale through your lungs and diaphragm.
 The right way to pace your breathing is to do four counts of inhaling and exhale.